uvic-auvic/TensorFlow/training_locally/README.md

 ## Image Gathering

 To train a model using TensorFlow's object detection API, we first need to gather enough input data to create the model.
 A good model for our purposes needs > 100 images of medium (300 x 300) quality.
 The images should be taken at multiple angles and distances and with varying surroundings.
 It is prefereable to have the images in JPEG format.
+Remove all the spaces in the filenames as well.

 Create a folder called `images` and `annotations`.
 Inside the images folder, for each class, create a new folder and place all of their images in there.
-The structure of your folder should like like this.
+The structure of your folder should look like this.
 It is advisable to place these folders into this current directory

 ```
--images
-    -class_a
-        -*.jpg
+images
+    class_a
+        file_1.jpg
+        file_2.jpg
         ...
--annotations
-    -file_1.xml
-    -file_2.xml
+annotations
+    file_1.xml
+    file_2.xml
     ...
 ```

-## Annotation
+## Annotating

 Once the images have been collected it is time to annotate the images. clone our version of labelimg [here](https://github.com/uvic-auvic/labelimg) and run it with Python 3.
 You may need to install a few dependencies such as PyQt5 and lxml.
 Once that is working make sure that the output format is set to Pascal VOC.